devops-status-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resolves DNS records and verifies propagation across multiple resolvers, listing record types and outputs.
-It distinguishes itself from sibling tools focused on certificates, incidents, etc.
+The description clearly states it resolves DNS records and verifies propagation across multiple resolvers.
+It distinguishes from siblings by focusing on DNS checks, not certs or incidents.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.